u6013686/Post-Editing-Prediction-on-Stack-Overflow/README.md

 Keras 2.2.4
 numpy 1.14.5

-To implement the code of CNN and models in the control group, you need first to download data from the following links:
+To implement the code of CNN and models in the control group, you need first download data from the following links:

    https://drive.google.com/open?id=18bXlswd6zexIW66Yzc_XSysFuKNJPINv
    https://drive.google.com/open?id=1Cd9umhzIkTGk9W6DHyC6drhXBunbWWB9